mikkokko/csgo_gc/README.md

 - Networking using Steam's P2P interface

 ## Planned features
+- Configurable probabilitity distributions for case opening (all uniform currently)
-- Rest of the inventory features (case opening, stickers, trade ups...)
+- Rest of the core features (StatTrak, stickers, trade ups...)
 - Graphical inventory editor
 - A tool to copy your CS2 inventory over